Hettiaratchi Lab

 B.S. in Bioengineering with Minor in Mathematics, University of California - Berkeley

-My name is Malvika Singhal, and I am a first-year graduate student in the Department of Chemistry and Biochemistry at the University of Oregon pursuing a PhD in Biochemistry.
+My name is Malvika Singhal, and I am a second-year graduate student in the Department of Chemistry and Biochemistry at the University of Oregon pursuing a PhD in Biochemistry.
 Before arriving in Oregon, I had the privilege of contributing to a variety of inspiring research questions such as how taste preferences evolve in ancestrally microbe-feeding flies and how neutralizing antibodies can be detected using chemically conjugated protein-DNA complexes.
 Outside of the lab, I am passionate about cooking, lifting, writing, and contributing to efforts that make STEM an inclusive space.

 Justin Svendsen